Thoimrn/BASH-scripts/README.md

 ##### [SCRIPT_3](https://github.com/Thoimrn/BASH-scripts/blob/29d98323b2ae2f15d51c53edc16a82573b8e5d18/BitcoinPrice) ~ Using the free coindesk API, this script displays the current price of a bitcoin in USD, British Pounds, and Euros.

-##### [SCRIPT_4](https://github.com/Thoimrn/BASH-scripts/blob/2e89ba7db96ca2a0584a31da3316f4776ef58ece/FileBackup) ~ This is a backup script using tape archive to backup and gzip to compress the files.
+##### [SCRIPT_4](https://github.com/Thoimrn/BASH-scripts/blob/2e89ba7db96ca2a0584a31da3316f4776ef58ece/FileBackup) ~ This is a script that uses tape archive to backup and gzip to compress files.